keleven-uk/pyKlock3/README.md

 * The foreground and background colours can be selected.
 * The background can also be set to transparent.

-The status bar includes Date, Key Status, Time Type, CPU Usage, RAM Usage, Net Speed and Idle Time.
+The status bar includes Date, Key Status, Time Type and Idle Time.
+An info line can also be displayed showing CPU usage, RAM usage, Disc capacity and Net speed.
 Key status is the status of Caps Lock, Insert, Scroll lock and Num lock.